Tag Archives: modesty panel

 I was not disappointed in Kirsteen’s workmanship at all – the stitchwork is neat, the lace overlay doesn’t wrinkle in the slightest, the beaded lace trim and roses are secured with care and attention, the coutil lining inside is high quality, smooth and comfortable.
 For a piece that was not intended for my measurements, it fits surprisingly well (I feel so fortunate to have these body dimensions).
 Do not be surprised if you see me review her work again in the future.
 In fact, I might almost guarantee it. ;)

 To see the other styles available by Boom!
 Boom!
 Baby!
-Boutique, do visit the website here.
+Boutique, visit Kirsteen’s Etsy shop here!

 Electra Designs Playboy Overbust Corset Review